Meet Our Rabbis

 I was born into a Conservative Jewish household in Brooklyn, New York, where growing up Jewish meant going to Hebrew School, attending synagogue services every Saturday morning, having my Bar Mitzvah, and understanding that the only place where pork was permissible to eat was at the local Chinese restaurant.
 That is, as long as the pork was mixed in with the fried rice, and that way, you almost couldn’t see it, so it wasn’t really there.

 My desire was not to go into ministry.
 Rather, it was to work as a broadcast news reporter in radio, and then eventually work in television as a producer; both of which I did.
-During this time, I also became involved with a number of stand-up comedians whose names are well-known today, and had the opportunity to do some comedy work myself as a TV studio audience warm-up host in New York.
+During this time, I also performed with a number of stand-up comedians whose names are well-known today, and had the opportunity to do some comedy work myself as a TV studio audience warm-up host in New York.

 Little did I realize that God had other, greater plans: I married a Christian woman in 1988, and after Sandie shared the Messianic Prophecies of the Tanakh (Old Testament) with me, I asked Yeshua into my life a short time later.
 We began attending Messianic Congregations during our time in the northeast, and in 1998, we moved to Phoenix.